 Self-harm behaviour is usually aimed at coping with life rather than ending it, however, there is an increased risk of suicide if someone already self-harms.
-Designated safeguarding leads will follow the NSCP guidance https://www.norfolklscb.org/about/policiesprocedures/5-22-children-risk-suicide/ if concerns emerge.
+Designated safeguarding leads will follow the NSCP guidance Children at risk of suicide Policy | NSCP (norfolklscp.org.uk) if concerns emerge.